gnithin/Notes/Notes/Regex/RegexNotes.md

 Here is a list of functions that you might use and examples of how they work.

-# TODO: Add examples here!
+TODO: Add examples here!

+## Important regex notations